Alternative Dispute Resolution – Newburyport Law Collaborative

-Once the preliminary conferences have taken place, the coach will organize the first Team Meeting.
-In some cases, if enough preliminary work has been done, only one or two such Team Meetings are needed.
-Agreements are made at Team Meetings on each issue that must be addressed for you to enter into a separation agreement that a court can find to be fair and reasonable.
+Once the preliminary meetings have taken place, the coach will organize such a Team Meeting.
+In some cases, if enough preliminary work has been done, only one or two such Team Meetings may be needed.
+Agreements are made at Team Meetings on each issue that must be addressed for you to enter into a separation agreement that a Court can find to be fair and reasonable.
 Once you have done that, the two attorneys will complete the required documents and you will be ready to present them to a judge.

 You and your spouse will be presented with a packet of completed documents together with the information that you will need to proceed on your own.
 This packet will include all the documents required by the Court for you to obtain a no-fault, uncontested divorce, including a cover letter and envelope addressed to the Register of the appropriate court as well as instructions on filing your documents, the fee that must accompany them, where to go on the day of your hearing and what questions you might expect the judge to ask.
 The hearing will be very short, only about ten minutes, and 120 days after your appearance, your divorce will be final.